monsonjeremy/Surfline-Project/README.md

 ##### Responsiveness and Mobile support

 For this project, I've added responsive styling using media queries to optimize for different screen sizes and mobile.
-However since the application is not currently deployed anywhere, I haven't had a chance to give it a run on
+The application should work in almost all browsers and on mobile devices.